 The Perils of Dingleberries

-Got a furry friend with a case of the "dingleberries?"
-It's not a new fruit or leash accessory.
-Dingleberries are the tiny balls of poop that cling to your dog's fur, and they can be a real pain in the butt.
-Literally.
+Got a furry friend with a case of "dingleberries?"
+No, it’s not some exotic fruit or new leash accessory.
+It’s the term for those stubborn little clumps of poop that cling to your dog's fur.
+And they can be more than just a pain in the butt—literally and figuratively.

 But discovering your dog has tiny dried brown nuggets or twiggy things (“dingleberries") hiding under their tail is especially embarrassing when discovered by your veterinarian or a friend when your pooch wags hello.
-The knee jerk reaction is to grab a paper towel and snatch.
-But don't just pluck those berries!
-It will likely hurt your dog and you might get nipped – making a shitty situation even shittier.
+The knee jerk reaction is to grab a paper towel and snatch, but don't just pluck those berries!
+It will likely hurt your dog and you could make the shitty situation even shittier.

-What's the best way to take care of these unpleasant danglies?
+So, what's the best way to take care of these unpleasant danglies?
+Let’s break it down from the beginning!

 According to popular lore, the term comes from the old English word "dingle," which means "hanging."
 The word "berries" was added as a playful nod to the fact that they resemble little round fruits.
 So, in essence, dingleberries are little bits of poo that hang from your pup's butt like berries on a vine.
 Charming, no?
 Poop is a cute word for feces, so why not have a name that makes a poopy butt a little easier to talk about?